 But what about the labor market?
 What's its future?

 On one hand, labor markets look tight.
 Unemployment is down, job openings are at all-time highs, and wages are up in many sectors.
 Help wanted signs are everywhere and workers are quitting at record levels.
 These are all things we typically see only when the economy is "hot" and we are nearing full employment.

 On the other hand, we're still over four million jobs short of our pre-pandemic peak.
 And that doesn't count where we would have been if COVID had never occurred.
-That's a number closer to six million missing jobs (Bidder, Mahedy, and Valletta 2016; labor force participation trends prior to the pandemic suggest that the underlying trend was at or above the high end of their estimated range).
+That's a number closer to six million missing jobs.4